-Hsing-I Chuan
+Hsing-I Chuan was developed

 A distinguishing characteristic of Hsing-I is the application of small circular movements of the wrists, which develops great power.